Deep Generative Transformers for Probabilistic Time Series and Spatiotemporal Forecasting: Experiments

+where $\mathcal{F}_*$ is the empirical distribution of the predictions summed across all dimensions.
+For deterministic evaluation, we utilize the NRMSE, which is defined as:

+where $\widetilde{Y}$ and $Y$ are the predicted and true series.
+Its multivariate extension, $\operatorname{NRMSE}_{\text{sum}}$, is similarly computed by aggregating samples across dimensions prior to evaluation.

-\subsubsection{Benchmark Forecasting Models.}
+\subsubsection{Benchmark Forecasting Models}

-To evaluate the effectiveness of the proposed algorithm, we compare it against a range of state-of-the-art multivariate forecasting models.
-These include recurrent neural network-based architectures such as Vec-LSTM \cite{salinas2019high}, GP-scaling \cite{salinas2019high}, GP-Copula \cite{salinas2019high}, and LSTM-MAF \cite{rasul2021multivariate}, diffusion models such as TimeGrad \cite{rasul2021autoregressive} and MG-Input \cite{fan2024mgtsd}, as well as Transformer-based frameworks including Transformer-MAF \cite{rasul2021multivariate} and TACTiS \cite{drouin2022tactis}.
-These models represent the current state of the art in multivariate time series forecasting, capturing both sequential dependencies and complex probabilistic structures.
-By benchmarking against this diverse set of architectures, we aim to rigorously assess the accuracy, robustness, and generalization capability of our proposed approach.
+To evaluate the effectiveness of the proposed models, we compare them against a range of state-of-the-art multivariate and spatiotemporal forecasting models \citep{fan2024mgtsd}.
+Baselines for comparing Enformer include RNN-based architectures such as Vec-LSTM, GP-scaling, GP-Copula \citep{salinas2019high}, and LSTM-MAF \citep{rasul2021multivariate}, diffusion models such as TimeGrad \citep{rasul2021autoregressive}, MG-Input \citep{fan2024mgtsd}, and NsDiff \citep{yenon}, as well as Transformer-based frameworks including Transformer-MAF \citep{rasul2021multivariate}, TACTiS \citep{drouin2022tactis}, and HDT \citep{shibo2025hdt}.
+Furthermore, we compare GEnformer with well-established temporal and spatiotemporal models (both point and probabilistic), as detailed in Table \ref{table:Gentransformer_Results}.

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

+To ensure methodological consistency and fair comparison with prior studies \citep{fan2024mgtsd}, we adopt the standardized training and test splits for the temporal \citep{alexandrov2020gluonts} and spatiotemporal datasets.